YBNL (album): Release

-The album's launch party, which was held at Octopus Club in Yaba, Lagos, featured additional performances from Dammy Krane, Morell, Djzeez, Phyno, Phenom, Samklef, Skales and Lace.
+The album's launch party, which was held at Octopus Club in Yaba, Lagos, featured additional performances from Dammy Krane, Morell, DJ Zeez, Phyno, Phenom, Samklef, Skales and Lace.
 Prior to the launch party, Olamide held a concert at Mazabs Event Centre in Ilorin on 21 March 2013.
+The album was released digitally on 21 June 2013.

 The 2Kriss-produced track "Ilefo Illuminati" was released on 20 November 2011, as the album's lead single.
 Its music video was filmed in South Africa by Godfather Productions and released on 23 June 2012.
 The Pheelz-produced track "First of All" was released on 21 June 2012, as the album's second single.
 The accompanying music video for the song was shot and directed in Nigeria by Patrick Ellis.

 The remix of "First of All" features vocals by D'banj and appeared on the 2013 compilation album, D'Kings Men.
 The Samklef-produced track "Stupid Love" was released on 27 July 2012, as the album's third single.
 The song's music video was directed by Matt Max.
 The album's fourth single, "Voice of the Street", was released on 1 November 2012.
 Its accompanying music video was also directed by Matt Max.

-The album was released digitally on 21 June 2013.